britchin/project_one/README.md

 - Is there a correlation between installs and game price?
 - Is there a correlation between game price and rating?
+- Is there a correlation between the game price and it's most recent update?
 - Compare reviews within each subcategory - are there any subcategories with higher reviews than others?
 - Is there a specific content rating where apps have more installs?